 Psychology 212-3: Experimental Psychology II

 This is a continuation of Psychology 211.
-The aim of this course is to familiarize students with various parametric techniques including analysis of variance and their application to research in Psychology.
-Psychology 211 prerequisite.
+The aim of this course is to familiarize students with the current literature in experimental psychology, including learning, perception, physiological mechanisms, motivation, memory, and sensory processes.
 (2, 2, 0)